Respond to Wildfire

 Teaches participants how to respond to a wildfire, work as a safe member of a crew to attack and extinguish a fire, participate in mop-up and patrol operations and prepare equipment for the next crew or response.

 This nationally recognised training course is designed to equip participants with the skills and knowledge on how to respond to a wildfire, work as a safe and situationally aware member of a crew to attack and extinguish a fire, participate in mop-up and patrol operations, and prepare equipment for the next crew or response.

 Participants who are deemed competent will receive a Statement of Attainment recognised under the Australian Qualifications Framework.
 This certification is nationally recognised.
 The Statement is issued by Pinnacle Safety and Training (RTO 40496).

 - This course can only be delivered on sites where a controlled or contained fire can be provided.
-Please contact us to discuss your training requirements and site conditions.

 The key areas covered by this course include: